falkr/ttm4115/pages/unit-setup.md

 :delivery:
-Copy the PPTX with your final answer into the general channel / Files and folder for this unit.
+Copy the DOCX with your final answer into the general channel / Files and folder for this unit.
 (This is why you should change the XX in the filename to your team name.)
 Done!
 (We will have a look at all deliveries and point out interesting details of each of them in the Friday summary.)